Lloyalcole/CMSC123-FinalProject-GroupA/README.md

 ### Why build this from scratch?

 Understanding a data structure means being able to implement it, not just use it.
 This library exists as proof of that understanding.
-Every structure here was written by hand — no copying from the textbook, no wrapping STL.
+Every structure here was written by hand (with the help of AI of course), no copying from the textbook, no wrapping STL.

 ### What makes this different from the textbook?